-Between 2016-17 and 2018-19, the rate of potentially preventable hospitalisations due to dental conditions remained stable at 2.9 separations per 1,000 population, then declined in 2019-20 to 2.6 separations per 1,000 population subsequently increasing in 2020-2021 to 3.2 per 1,000 population
+The rate of potentially preventable hospitalisations due to dental conditions has fluctuated over time, from a low of 2.6 separations per 1,000 population in 2019-20, a year affected by COVID-19, to a high of 3.2 separations per 1,000 population in 2020-21.

-Between 2016-17 and 2020-21, the rate of potentially preventable hospitalisations due to dental conditions was consistently higher for:
+In 2021-22, the rate of potentially preventable hospitalisations due to dental conditions was 3.1 separations per 1,000 population females than males

-- females than males - Indigenous Australians than Other Australians - those living in Very remote areas than those living in Major cities.
+Between 2016-17 and 2021-22, the rate of potentially preventable hospitalisations due to dental conditions was consistently higher for:

-Explore the trend of potentially preventable hospitalisations due to dental conditions using the Hospitalisations interactive 3 below.
-Hospitalisations - Interactive 3
+- Indigenous Australians than Other Australians - those living in Very remote areas than those living in Major cities.

+Explore the trend of potentially preventable hospitalisations due to dental conditions using the Hospitalisations interactive 6 below.
 This figure shows the number and age-standardised rate of hospital separations for potentially preventable hospitalisations due to dental conditions, by selected characteristics.
-The rate of potentially preventable hospitalisations remained steady between 2016-17 and 2018-19 at 2.9 per 1,000 population, increasing slightly to 3.2 per 1,000 population in 2020-21.
+The rate of potentially preventable hospitalisations fluctuated over the period from 2016-17 to 2021-22, from a low of 2.6 per 1,000 population in 2019-20 to a high of 3.2 per 1,000 population in 2020-21.